toskaw/dbmaker/readme.txt

 * post_tags:
 * tax_{taxonomy}: (string, comma separated) Any field prefixed with tax_ will be used as a custom taxonomy.
 * {custom_field_key}: Any other column labels used as custom field.
-* comment_status: (ÅeclosedÅf or ÅeopenÅf) Default is the option Åedefault_comment_statusÅf, or ÅeclosedÅf.
+* comment_status: 'closed' or 'open' Default is the option 'default_comment_status' or 'closed'.

 ### Short codes